nikiimisal/Terraform--Some-examples-of-Scripting/README.md

 <h2>Life Cycle rule (Block) </h2>

-Lifecycle rules control how Terraform creates, updates, or deletes a resource.
+Lifecycle rules control how Terraform creates, updates, or deletes a resource.<br>
 Lifecycle helps you protect, recreate, or manage a resource’s behavior during Terraform operations.

 Example uses:

-prevent_destroy → stop a resource from being accidentally deleted create_before_destroy → create a new one first, then delete the old one ignore_changes → ignore specific attribute changes
+➢ prevent_destroy → stop a resource from being accidentally deleted<br>
+➢ create_before_destroy → create a new one first, then delete the old one<br>
+➢ ignore_changes → ignore specific attribute changes<br>

 ```
 lifecycle {